Average Weather in Wilmington North Carolina, United States

 The brighter period of the year lasts for 3.2 months, from April 8 to July 14, with an average daily incident shortwave energy per square meter above 5.8 kWh.
 The brightest day of the year is May 17, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.9 months, from November 11 to February 7, with an average daily incident shortwave energy per square meter below 3.4 kWh.
 The darkest day of the year is December 25, with an average of 2.6 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Wilmington are 34.226 deg latitude, -77.945 deg longitude, and 13 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Wilmington are 34.226 deg latitude, -77.945 deg longitude, and 13 ft elevation.

-The topography within 2 miles of Wilmington is essentially flat, with a maximum elevation change of 66 feet, and an average elevation above sea level of 17 feet.
+The topography within 2 miles of Wilmington is essentially flat, with a maximum elevation change of 66 feet and an average elevation above sea level of 17 feet.
 Within 10 miles is also essentially flat (85 feet).
-Within 50 miles contains only modest variations in elevation (184 feet).
+Within 50 miles is essentially flat (184 feet).

 The area within 2 miles of Wilmington is covered by artificial surfaces (87%), within 10 miles by artificial surfaces (38%) and trees (35%), and within 50 miles by water (44%) and trees (35%).